PGMY/q2w3-fixed-widget/readme.txt

 * [Q2W3 Post Order](http://wordpress.org/extend/plugins/q2w3-post-order/)

 == Changelog ==

+= 1.0.3 =
+* Normalized plugin behavior when sidebar is longer then main content.
+Note: possible overlaping with footer is still exists.

 = 1.0.2 =
 * Fixed problem with widgets displayed only on certain pages.